THE COMPLETE GUIDE

 It is in fact possible for your brand to get away from you and even harm the very business it is supposed to represent.
 That is what happens when you let your values turn into ideologies.
 The costs of allowing this to occur can be much greater than you think.

-In July 2017, Google engineer James Damore sent an internal memo which was intended to solve an issue the tech giant had identified: a substantial gender gap in its workforce.
+In July 2017, Google engineer James Damore sent an internal memo that was intended to solve an issue the tech giant had identified: a substantial gender gap in its workforce.
 In short, the memo suggested the possibility that the 70/30 male to female ratio at Google was due to biological differences between men and women, specifically that on average, women tend to prefer people-oriented jobs whereas men prefer object-oriented jobs.

 Keeping this fact in mind, Damore proposed potential solutions to how Google could attract more women to its workforce.
 The memo was met with intense resistance and after being made public by other employees of Google, Damore was fired.
 3 years later, Google’s gender-gap issue has still not been solved.